The fact that you are able to taste the foods and drinks is because of the taste buds you have on your tongue.

 However, what most of them have in common are the tastebuds they have.

-Tastebuds helps to enjoy the 5 primary tastes: sweet, sour, salt, bitter, and umami.
+They help to enjoy the 5 primary tastes: sweet, sour, bitter, salt, salty sour, and umami.

 Certain factors like age, illness and some others can affect your taste buds and change the way you perceive taste.